markdown-extended/manifest/mde-manifest.md

 -   every table's line is written alone on a single line
 -   the first lines are the headers of the table (most of the time one single line)
--   it is followed by a mandatory separator line of hyphens `-`
+-   it is followed by a mandatory separator line of *hyphens* `-`
 -   each line below is a line of the table content
--   columns are separated by pipes `|` and each line may have the same number of pipes
+-   columns are separated by *pipes* `|` and each line may have the same number of pipes
 -   spacing is not important except for visual facility
 -   tables can be written without the leading pipes

-Finally, the content of the cells can have other MDE's typographic features like emphasis.
+Finally, the content of the cells can have other MDE's typographic features like emphasis ([§§](#B2)).

 #### C.10.b.
 Columns alignment {#C10b}

-Alignment in columns can be specified by using colons `:` in the separators line:
+Alignment in columns can be specified by using *colons* `:` in the separators line:

--   a colon on the left of a separator's cell means a left-aligned column : `:---`
+-   a colon on the left of a separator's cell means a *left-aligned column*: `:---`
--   a colon on the right of a separator's cell means a right-aligned column : `---:`
+-   a colon on the right of a separator's cell means a *right-aligned column*: `---:`
--   two colons on the left and the right of a separator's cell means a centered column : `:--:`
+-   two colons on the left and the right of a separator's cell means a *centered column*: `:--:`

     | First Header  | Second Header | Third header |